Ahmed20150/EasyTravel/README.md

   - `PATCH /decrement-purchases/:itineraryId`: Decrement the number of purchases for all activities in an itinerary

 - **Activities:**
-  -`POST /api/activities`: Create a new activity
+  - `POST /api/activities`: Create a new activity
-  -`GET /api/activities`: Fetch all activities
+  - `GET /api/activities`: Fetch all activities
-  -`GET /api/activities/:id`: Fetch a specific activity by ID -`PUT /api/activities/:id`: Update a specific activity by ID -`DELETE /api/activities/:id`: Delete a specific activity by ID -`DELETE /api/activities/deleteAll/:username`: Delete all activities by username -`PATCH /api/activities/:id`: Flag an activity as inappropriate -`GET /api/activities/notifications/:username`: Fetch notifications for a specific user -`POST /api/activities/send-notification`: Send an email notification -`POST /api/activities/increment/:id`: Increment the number of purchases for an activity by ID
+  - `GET /api/activities/:id`: Fetch a specific activity by ID
+  - `PUT /api/activities/:id`: Update a specific activity by ID
+  - `DELETE /api/activities/:id`: Delete a specific activity by ID
+  - `DELETE /api/activities/deleteAll/:username`: Delete all activities by username
+  - `PATCH /api/activities/:id`: Flag an activity as inappropriate
+  - `GET /api/activities/notifications/:username`: Fetch notifications for a specific user
+  - `POST /api/activities/send-notification`: Send an email notification
+  - `POST /api/activities/increment/:id`: Increment the number of purchases for an activity by ID

 - **Museums & Historical Places:**
   - `POST /museums`: Add new museum/historical place